AdobeDocs/analytics-platform.en/help/mobile-app/create-scorecard.md

 ### [!UICONTROL Summary Number]

 Use the Summary Number visualization to highlight a large number that is important in a project.

 ![Summary number](assets/summary-number.png)

 ### [!UICONTROL Donut]

-Similar to a pie chart, this visualization shows data as parts or segments of a whole.
+Similar to a pie chart, this visualization shows data as parts of a whole.
 Use a donut graph when comparing percentages of a total.
 For example, let's say you want to see which ad platform contributed to the total number of unique visitors:

 ![Donut visualization](assets/donut-viz.png)